jkrumboe/wizard-tracker/CONTRIBUTING.md

    ```

 4. Set up environment variables
-   - Copy `backend/.env.example` to `backend/.env`
    - Copy `frontend/env-config.js.template` to `frontend/env-config.js`
-   - Update the values as needed
+   - Update the values with your Appwrite endpoint and project ID

 5. Start the development servers
    ```bash